Charles McCreery: Biography

 Charles McCreery was born at Stanton St. John in Oxfordshire.
 He is the son of General Sir Richard McCreery and Lettice, daughter of Major Lord Percy St. Maur and granddaughter of Algernon St Maur, 14th Duke of Somerset.

 During the Coronation of Queen Elizabeth II in 1953 Charles McCreery was a page to Field Marshal Viscount Alanbrooke, and took part in the ceremony in Westminster Abbey.

 McCreery was educated at Eton College (1955–60) and New College, Oxford (1961–64), where he read Philosophy and Psychology.

 Since 1964 he has collaborated with Celia Green on a series of studies of hallucinatory experiences in ostensibly normal people, including studies of out-of-body experiences, in which people seem to perceive their own physical body ‘from outside’.
 From 1987 to 2000 he also collaborated with the Oxford psychologist Gordon Claridge on work on the theoretical construct of schizotypy.

 In 1993 he was awarded a doctorate by the University of Oxford for work relating out-of-body experiences to schizotypy.

 From 1996 to 2000 McCreery was Lecturer in Experimental Psychology at Magdalen College, Oxford.

 Since 1998 he has been a Research Director at Oxford Forum.

+McCreery is also a composer, having published "Fourteen Tolkien Songs for Children's Voices".
+In 1996 his "Elegy for violin and piano" was shortlisted for the Match Composition Prize.